Creating Symbolic Links with Linux Hosting Accounts

 Accessing Your Control Panel's File Manager

-Moving Files Between Directories in the File Manager
+Renaming Files and Directories Using the FTP File Manager

 Your message was successfully sent.